 9. Il Vin Brule (Mulled Wine)

-Il Vin Brule, or mulled wine, is a popular drink during the Italian Christmas season.
+Il Vin Brule, or mulled wine, is popular during the Italian Christmas season.
 It’s a warming beverage that adds a festive note to cold winter nights, made by heating red wine with spices such as cloves, cinnamon, and nutmeg and sweetened with sugar.

 10. The Christmas Food Drives